Ganoash/CSE4340-PP/Docs/Building.md

 Because both 500 and 100 performed relatively closely we chose to take 1000 samples, as to hopefully have a more accurate result.
 The table shows that the variational inference is significantly faster.

+To calculate the estimate of muA and muB, we take the trace that is the output of the final step.
+From this trace we take 1000 samples.
+Then we calculate the mean for muA and muB from these samples.